ShuuheiAlb/fitness-food-on-a-budget/README.md

 Run `supa.py`, then `supb.py` (coming soon), then `convert_to_json.py`.

-Serve the visualization by running this command inside the vis directory: `python3 -m http.server`
+Serve the visualisation by running this command inside the vis directory: `python3 -m http.server` and `http://localhost:8000/` in your browser.

 ## Other tools used